dart-lang/language/working/1426-extension-types/feature-specification-views.md

 ## Change Log

+2022.09.20
+  - Updated the inheritance mechanism to fit in with a potential non-virtual method mechanism for classes: Use `implements`, remove show/hide.

 2022.08.30
   - Used inspiration from the [extension struct][1] proposal and various discussions to simplify and improve this proposal.